trydave/Mentor4Nepal/README.md

 - What are your family members' strengths?
 - Have you ever complemented those skills/expertise to build a strong family business?
 - Have you ever planned for retirement?
 What age, financial figure, and where?
 - Have you ever reversed your life from your retirement plan?
-Age for last kid, the age for marriage, etc
+Age for last kid, the age for marriage, etc.
 - Have you ever talked to your parents, and colleagues and validated your thoughts or seek advice?

 Career planning: Career planning is a lifelong process, the earlier one does, the better it becomes.
 Target your mid-term and long-term goals, and take the next step (which might be difficult compared to the easy next step) toward the career goal. </br>